A first-order augmented Lagrangian method for constrained minimax optimization: A first-order method for nonconvex-concave minimax problem

 where $\np, \nq$ satisfy Assumption \ref{a1} and $\h$ satisfies the following assumption. \begin{assumption} $\h(x,y)$ is $\sigma_x$-strongly-convex-$\sigma_y$-strongly-concave and $L_{\nabla\h}$-smooth on $\dom\,\np\times\dom\,\nq$ for some $\sigma_x,\sigma_y>0$. \end{assumption}

-The goal of this subsection is to propose a modified optimal first-order method for finding an approximate primal-dual stationary point of problem \eqref{ea-prob} and study its complexity.
+Recently, a novel optimal first-order method \cite[Algorithm 4]{kovalev2022first} was proposed for solving \eqref{ea-prob}.
+Though the solution sequence of this method converges to the optimal solution with an optimal rate, it lacks a verifiable termination criterion and also the approximate solution found by it may never be an $\bar\epsilon$-primal-dual stationary point of \eqref{ea-prob} (see Definition \ref{def2}) for a prescribed tolerance $\bar\epsilon>0$.
+To tackle these issues, we next propose an optimal first-order method by modifying \cite[Algorithm 4]{kovalev2022first} for finding an approximate primal-dual stationary point of \eqref{ea-prob}.
 Before proceeding, we introduce some notation below, most of which is adopted from \cite{kovalev2022first}.

 Recall that $\mcX=\dom\,p$ and $\mcY=\dom\,q$.
 Let $(x^*,y^*)$ denote the optimal solution of \eqref{ea-prob}, $z^*=-\sigma_x x^*$, and

 where $\bar \alpha=\min\left\{1,\sqrt{8\sigma_y/\sigma_x}\right\}$, $\eta_z=\sigma_x/2$, $\eta_y=\min\left\{1/(2\sigma_y),4/(\bar\alpha\sigma_x)\right\}$, and $y^k$, $y^k_f$, $y^k_g$, $z^k$, $z^k_f$ and $z^k_g$ are generated at iteration $k$ of Algorithm \ref{mmax-alg1} below.
 By Assumptions~\ref{a1} and~\ref{ea}, one can observe that $D_\bfx$, $D_\bfy$ and $\H_{\rm low}$ are finite.